Guide to VeraCrypt – Safely Encrypt Files

 Next, you'll be able to configure your container file's encryption options.

 Now select the encryption and hash algorithms you'd like to use.
-The default settings for these, AES and SHA-512, are considered to be highly secure and don't need to be changed.
+The default settings for these, AES and SHA-512, are considered highly secure and don't need to be changed.

 Click on Next and specify the size for your file container, from 292 KB (depending on the file system, this can be slightly larger) all the way up to multiple terabytes.